Strengthen Food Stability & Economic Growth

 Appearing in the original Local Foods Action Plan LA as a feasibility study to create such a market, the LACM is the state’s first cooperatively owned cultural market and shared use grocery and is set to be built in the Tree Street neighborhood where food insecurity and poverty is most acute.
 The LACM is owned and operated by a 20 member board, the majority of whom live in Lewiston Auburn and represent a range of New American and low income communities.
 This market will be geared to meeting key cultural food needs and as a worker-owned model will help to provide stable income and wealth generation for both farmers and those operating the business.
 Once in operation, the LACM will be a unique combination of small-scale processing, dry and cold storage, and low-cost food retail.
 This hybrid business model ensures stability and maximizes impact through meeting explicit food, workforce development, and community needs in the downtown.

-Newly updated LFAP actions meeting the STRENGTHEN goal help to continue the momentum in the key areas of local and culturally preferred food access while directing income to farmers in the region.
+Newly updated LFAP LA actions meeting the STRENGTHEN goal help to continue the momentum in the key areas of local and culturally preferred food access while directing income to farmers in the region.

 The Actions We Will Take